Action #1800

 You should also document the new model.
 This is done in doc/source/users/user_manual/modules/model.rst.

-#8 Updated by Ziegler Alexander almost 8 years ago
+#8 Updated by Ziegler Alexander over 8 years ago

 I definitely would like the model to go in the software.
 What’s the name that you have given the model?